-1) LDS-OFDM: LDS-OFDM [236] is essentially a combination of LDS-CDMA and OFDM, which can be regarded as an advanced variant of LDS-CDMA in a multi-carrier form.
-Therefore, the same sparse spreading sequences are applied at the transmitters and the same MPA based detection is adopted at the receivers.
-The data-stream mapping process consists of two steps: 1) Each bit of the data streams is first spread by the low density spreading sequences; and 2) The data streams are then transmitted over different subcarriers by applying an OFDM modulator.
+- 1) LDS-OFDM: LDS-OFDM [236] is essentially a combination of LDS-CDMA and OFDM, which can be regarded as an advanced variant of LDS-CDMA in a multiple-carrier form.
+Therefore, the same sparse spreading sequences are applied at the transmitters and the same MPA-based detection is adopted at the receivers.
+The data-stream mapping process consists of two steps: a) each bit of the data streams is first spread by the low density spreading sequences; and b) the data streams are then transmitted over different subcarriers by applying an OFDM modulator.
 There are several techniques of mapping the spreading sequences to OFDM, each having different pros and cons.
 For example, each chip may be mapped to a different subcarrier for achieving frequency-domain diversity.
 Alternatively, each subcarrier may convey a spread low-rate stream.
-However, this design results in a higher complexity due to the application of the MPA detection compared to a conventional OFDMA design.

-2) SCMA: SCMA [237] also relies on sparse spreading codes for ensuring that each RB can support more than one user with the aid of low density spreading, hence resulting in a scheme similar to LDS-CDMA and LDS-OFDM.
-Considering an example of six users and four sub-carriers, a typical signature matrix can be illustrated as follows:
+However, this design results in a higher complexity due to the application of the MPA detection compared to a conventional OFDMA design. - 2) SCMA: SCMA [237] also relies on sparse spreading codes for ensuring that each RB can support more than one user with the aid of low density spreading, hence